vikramkannav/HeartRate/source/includes/_users.md

 ## Following

-This API is used for show the following.
+This API is used to show the following the user.

 ```shell
 curl -X GET \